Skip to content

 dialog for entering a new secret

-Once all six Secrets are added, you will either to the first Action to validate your secrets.
+Once all six Secrets are added, proceed to the first Action to validate your secrets.

 Validate Secrets